LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 Supported operating-systems
 ---------------------------

-Currently, support is limited to Linux, MacOS X, and Windows.
+Currently, support is limited to Linux, macOS, and Windows.

 On Windows, the `start` command must be available.
 On Linux, the `xdg-open` command must be available.
-On MacOS X, the command `open` is used.
+On macOS, the command `open` is used.

 This tool relies on the library portable operating-system access abstraction.